anomaly/prestans-docs/source/install.rst

 	$ git submodule add https://github.com/prestans/prestans.git prestans

 When including prestans manually ensure that your web server is able to locate the files.
-Read on for tips on configuring Apache and AppEngine for prestans based projects.

 Software Requirements
 =====================